-This time last year, I had just completed my longest bike ride – London to Brighton which was 55 miles.
-I enjoyed it so much so signed up to the London to Paris ride.
-A big step up at 300 miles over 4 days of riding!
+This time last year, I had just completed my longest bike ride – London to Brighton – which was 55 miles.
+I enjoyed it so much I signed up to the London to Paris ride.
+A big step up at 300 miles over four days of riding!

-2016 flew by and September 14th was fast approaching!
-My training in earnest began in May and I managed to get out on the bike 3 or 4 times a week and began to really enjoy it.
+2016 flew by and 14 September was fast approaching!
+My training in earnest began in May and I managed to get out on the bike three or four times a week and began to really enjoy it.
 I continued to ride about 60 miles a week and put in one long ride from Oxford to Bath – I felt ready!

 Day 1.
 London to Dover/Calais

 I stayed at the Crystal Palace Youth Hostel the night before we set off – not the best night’s sleep ever!
-We were in the middle of a September heatwave and the forecast suggested very warm ride to Dover ahead!
-At 95 miles, this was the longest ride of the 4 days and don’t believe anyone if they say it is flat!
+We were in the middle of a September heatwave and the forecast suggested a very warm ride to Dover ahead!
+At 95 miles, this was the longest ride of the four days – and don’t believe anyone if they say it is flat!

 There were about 70 cyclists participating in the ride and after a safety briefing we set off at 0700.
 Cycling through London early in the morning is a great experience but I was happy to hit the countryside.
 I was long overdue a puncture and was duly rewarded with one on mile 10!
 Hopefully not a sign of things to come.

-The organisation by Skyline events was superb and our first experience of this was the drinks stop at 25 miles – jelly babies, drinks, snacks and everything you need.
+The organisation by Skyline Events was superb and our first experience of this was the drinks stop at 25 miles – jelly babies, drinks, snacks and everything you need.
 A mechanic was also always on hand.
-The day was heating up but we were making a steady pace and after an incredible, hearty lunch continued to eat up the miles.
+The day was heating up but we were making a steady pace and after an incredible, hearty lunch, we continued to eat up the miles.
 One further drinks stop and Dover was approaching.
-Our meeting point was a pub in town and I made it in good time allowing some relaxation (and beer) before boarding the ferry.
+Our meeting point was a pub in town and I made it in good time, allowing for some relaxation (and beer) before boarding the ferry.

 Once in Calais, we had a hairy night ride in convoy to our hotel for the night – my head hadn’t even hit the pillow before I was asleep!